Smatek1001/AI_DnD/Characters/PCs/Vaelin_Shadowleaf.md

 * (What does your character ultimately want to achieve outside of the current main quest? e.g., "Become a renowned master of the arcane arts," "Found a powerful guild," "Seek revenge on the bandit who killed my family," "Redeem a fallen deity.")

 ### Desired Mechanical Progression:
-* Level Progression / Multi-classing
-	* My first level up will be to multi-class into Warlock
-	* I will continue to take levels in Warlock until 3-5
-	* Desired Multi-classing:
 * Rogue (Assassin): Assassinate
     * story: trained in spy-craft for espionage and assassination
 * Warlock (Archfey Patron): Pact of the Chain, Pact of the Tome
-			* Vaelin's obsession with arcane mysteries and occult knowledge lean into this
     * story: patron and/or familiar is a mentor for magic and arcane knowledge
 * Ranger (Gloom Stalker) 5: Dread Ambusher, Umbral Sight, extra attack
     * story: learning espionage in wilderness areas
 * Fighter 2: action surge
 * Wizard (Illusionist)
 * Artificer (Armorer)
-* Languages: Goblin, Orcish, Deep Speech, Draconic, Sylvan

 ### Envisioned Character Arcs / Moral Shifts:
 * (Do you have a specific moral or ethical journey in mind? e.g., "Shift from lawful good to chaotic good," "Struggle with temptation to use dark powers," "Learn to trust others after a betrayal.")

 ### Important Relationships to Cultivate/Resolve:
-* (Are there specific NPCs or factions your character wants to build stronger ties with, reconcile with, or confront? e.g., "Befriend the reclusive sage [[Elaris]]," "Resolve the conflict with my estranged sister," "Expose the corruption within the city guard.")
+* (Are there specific NPCs or factions your character wants to build stronger ties with, reconcile with, or confront? e.g., "Befriend the reclusive sage [[Characters/NPCs/Elaris]]," "Resolve the conflict with my estranged sister," "Expose the corruption within the city guard.")